anaseto/goal/README.md

   less compact than how it could be done in C, but Goal does have unboxed integers and floats.

-If this list is not enough to satisfy your curiosity, there's also a [Why.md](docs/Why.md) text for you.
+If this list is not enough to satisfy your curiosity, have a look at the [why section](https://anaseto.codeberg.page/goal/chap-FAQ.html#why) of the FAQ.
 You can also read the [Credits.md](Credits.md) to know about main inspiration sources for the language.
 Last, but not least, there are some [implementation notes](docs/Implementation.md) too.

 # Install